isomerpages/govtech-stp/_travellers-from-new-zealand/00c-atp-faq.md

 Visitors are required to bear the cost of their accommodation in Singapore.

+Visitors may refer to the Singapore Hotel Associate (SHA) [website](https://www.sha.org.sg) for the list of hotels approved to receive visitors travelling to Singapore.

 #### 16. Do children need to undergo a post-arrival COVID-19 PCR test?

 Children aged 12 or younger in that calendar year are not required to undergo a post-arrival COVID-19 PCR test.
 However, children whose close contacts are found to be tested positive for COVID-19 will be required to take the test.